filippo-mazza/financial_simulator/documentation.md

 ## Disclaimer
 All classes and methods in this simulator are purely illustrative and do not constitute financial advice.
 Ensure to test, validate, and adjust as per your use-case scenarios, considering consultation with a professional financial advisor for accurate financial planning.

----

-Note: Ensure to further document each class and method with specific parameter and return type details, and perhaps examples, to provide comprehensive documentation for potential users or collaborators on Git.